kiansina/ML/README.md

 # 6) ML_Linearregression:

-    Application of Linear Regression (Least-Squares) including following subjects:
+    Application of Linear Regression including following subjects:

-    A) Procedure of application of Linear Regression
+    A) Procedure of application of Least_Squares Regression

-    B) plot Linear Regression on sample dataset
+    B) plot Least_Squares Regression on sample dataset

+    C) Procedure of application of Ridge Regression

+    D) Effect of scaling on Ridge

+    E) Procedure of application of Lasso Regression

+    F) Alpha effect on Lasso

 # 4) ML_Binary_Decision_boundary_plot: